 A Real World Example of Culture Change

 Since 2013, we have been working with an initiative, the First 2000 Days Network, whose express purpose is to change the culture of the Early Childhood Development system in Calgary, Canada.
 Driven by the belief that together we can achieve more than what any one of us could achieve alone, we have committed fully to a weaving mentality to tackle the increasingly difficult challenge of building systems that can help young children and their families live healthy, thriving lives.
+We’re committed to building relationships to transform a system.

 The First 2000 Days Network focuses on how people in this vast system are working together rather than what they’re doing.
 It helps people share with each other, find opportunities to collaborate, align their efforts so they’re working with instead of against each other, and amplify what’s working.
 As a precondition to all of that, the Network creates healthy relationships amongst the individuals that impact children and families.
 Our hypothesis is that if we could build an initiative with a culture that actively supports quality relationships, we could change the system.
 We make small but significant, intentional choices to create this culture.